 Hnizdovsky printed all his woodcuts and linocuts himself at his home studio on Washi, which is erroneously translated as “rice paper”.

-To make an inquiry, please call the gallery at 978-465-7656 or send an email to email@example.com, and we will be happy to assist you.
+To make an inquiry, please call me at 978-465-7656 or send an email to email@example.com, and I will be happy to assist you.

 NOTE: All information above excerpted from Wikipedia.

-To make a purchase on line, click on the BUY NOW link below each photo.
+To make a purchase on line, click on the BUY NOW link below.

 Artist Proof 34/35